cleancoindev/auction/README.md

 **TradableAsset** - common Pravda Program standart to be used by game developers on Expload Platform for storing and interacting with in-game assets.
 [README](TradableAsset/README.md)

-**UI** - the prototype of auction UI to be later used in Expload Desktop app.